Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Supporting Results and Analyses

 \subsection{Modal Collapse}

 A common consequence of insufficient response diversity is the collapse of the output distribution towards the mode. \autoref{tab:degenerate-counts} shows the incidence (by number of question) of this \textit{\textbf{modal collapse}} for each subgroup.
-It can be seen that the OpinionGPT modules result in much less modal collapse than persona prompted models; the number of questions with modal collapse for the unsteered baseline was $10$.
+It can be seen that the OpinionGPT modules result in much less modal collapse than persona prompted models; for the unsteered baseline there were $10$ questions with modal collapse.